Green Feather Movement: Background

-The Green Feather Movement came during the height of the Red Scare and McCarthyism in the United States following World War II and the establishment of Communist governments abroad and the Great Depression, after which many were disillusioned by capitalism.
+The Green Feather Movement came during the height of the Red Scare and McCarthyism in the United States following World War II, the establishment of Communist governments abroad, and the Great Depression, after which many were disillusioned by capitalism.
 Americans were especially paranoid about possibly having communists in the country, especially in the government, so alleged communists were often tried and fired.
 People like Senator Joseph McCarthy were able to capitalize on this widespread fear of communism to gain political power.
 McCarthy claimed to have the names of more than 200 communists in the state department, and he held a series of televised smear campaigns in order to rid the government of communists.
 However, his attempts to find communists were largely unsuccessful; he ended up accusing the US army of containing communists, leading to his downfall and irrelevance after his inquiry of the army starting in 1953.

 Censorship

 Censorship was an important part of the Red Scare and containment of communism in the United States.
 The film and music industries were especially censored, as well as literature.
 Writers, screenwriters, directors, etc. were often investigated and blacklisted due to claims of their alleged communist beliefs.
 Lawyers, social workers, and especially teachers lost their jobs for the same reason.
-Loyalty oaths from teachers were also required in more than 39 states to ensure that they will not teach communist-leaning lessons to students.
+Loyalty oaths from teachers were also required in more than 39 states to ensure that they would not teach communist-leaning lessons to students.
 Educational literature and literature in college curricula were especially targeted under McCarthyism due to the fear that communism will be taught to students.
-As a result, many famous works were censored during the 1950s, including Invisible Man by Ralph Ellison, Civil Disobedience (Thoreau) by Henry David Thoreau, and The Grapes of Wrath by John Steinbeck.
+As a result, many famous works were censored during the 1950s, including Invisible Man by Ralph Ellison, "Civil Disobedience" by Henry David Thoreau, and The Grapes of Wrath by John Steinbeck.
 The newly popular genre of writing, comic books, was also especially targeted because they were seen as corrupting the minds of young people.
 The Senate Subcommittee on Juvenile Delinquency oversaw this problem and aimed to completely ban comic books.